Why white snow and black dirt matter: Canada's middle class

 Crazy, right?
 A state that kills its own natural advantage, the one that creates jobs, incomes, and taxes to pay for government.

 Canada, of course, is not selling Hawaii's weather.
-But we're beset by (some) politicians and activists who crater Canada's natural advantages: Natural resources, location and even cold.
+But we're beset by (some) politicians and activists who crater Canada's natural advantages: Natural resources.

 Big Sky Clarity: Economic prosperity and green progress are achievable, twin goals

-Canada can have her economic cake and green progress but both must be anchored in real needs and real-world possibilities.
+Canada can have her economic cake and environmental progress but both must be anchored in real needs and real-world possibilities.

 Reality check: Care about carbon reductions?